freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1070.1

-It looks like it works, but we could use a message there.
+It looks like it works, but you could use a message there.
 I would like the `MAIN_MENU` to display a message if there's a problem.
 I think you should have an option when you go to the main menu to display a message.
 You can add a parameter after the function. add `MAIN_MENU "Sorry, we don't have any bikes available right now."`

 #### HINTS